k66inthesky/k66inthesky/README.md

 Currently working on
-- 🪙 Will release memecoin by this July.
+- 🪙 Will release memecoin soon.
 Please follow it.
 - 📈 Daily, short-term crytpo.
 - ✍️ Manga script.
 Season1 is completed.
 - 🦀 [Leetcode-Rust](https://github.com/k66inthesky/Leetcode-Rust), welcome to colab with me!